aliahmet/bunq-chat/README.md

 I deployed a demo on [http://bunq-chat.aliahmetbingul.com/](http://bunq-chat.aliahmetbingul.com/)

-There is doc dynamically created by views at /docs/ endpoint.
+There is doc dynamically created by DocComments at /docs/ endpoint.
+Every time you create a new view it is automatically in docs so you don't need to document independantly.
 In docs you can find endpoints, descriptions, how to call them  and you can actually call them.

 For demo docs see [http://bunq-chat.aliahmetbingul.com/docs/](http://bunq-chat.aliahmetbingul.com/docs/)